cossacklabs/product-docs/themis/_index.md

 ## What Themis is

-Themis is a cross-platform high-level cryptographic library for mobile, web and server platforms.
+Themis is a cross-platform high-level cryptographic library for mobile, web, and server platforms.
 Themis solves 90% of typical data protection use cases that are common for most apps.

-Themis provides ready-made building blocks _(["crypto-systems"](#crypto-systems))_, which simplify usage of core cryptographic security operations.
+Themis provides ready-made building blocks _(["cryptosystems"](#cryptosystems))_ which simplify usage of core cryptographic security operations.

 {{< hint info >}}